Literary Wonder & Adventure Show: The Radio Style Variety Show of Fantastic Fiction

 Edgar Rice Burroughs, Master of Adventure: A Conversation with Author Ryan Harvey

 Robert and Edgar welcome Writer’s of the Future Award winner Ryan Harvey to discuss Tarzan, John Carter of Mars, giant monsters, eugenics, depression, didactic versus pornographic art, and why you might name your son Holbert.
 Plus, Robert deals with possible Pteranodon infestation around the Dream Tower.

 EPISODE 1 (December 2016)

-The Blue Lamp (From the series, Rogues of Merth: The Adventures of Dareon and Blue)
+The Blue Lamp (full audio drama) (From the series, Rogues of Merth: The Adventures of Dareon and Blue)

 Dream Tower Media is proud to present its first audiobook, a full dramatization of the mysterious sword and sorcery adventure, The Blue Lamp, by Robert Zoltan.
 Part of his Rogues of Merth series, The Blue Lamp features the recurring reluctant adventurers, the poet swordsman Dareon Vin, and his Indari warrior companion whom he has nicknamed Blue (his real tribal name is a secret known only to his tribe).

-The dramatization is produced by Dream Tower Media, with music by composer and songwriter Robert Szeles (Kiss the Girl Music), promotional illustrations by Zoltan, and the voice talent of Robert Zoltan and Danita Bayer.
+The dramatization is produced by Dream Tower Media, with music by composer and songwriter Robert Zoltan, promotional illustrations by Zoltan, and the voice talent of Robert Zoltan and Danita Bayer.